HKUST-3DV/DIM-SLAM/README.md

 # Commom Q&A

+1. Q: Where is the video demo?

+A: You could find the video demo on the openreview.
+You could find the most detail of our framework on the paper and the openreview.

-1. Q: Why the poses of first two frames are GT pose?
+2. Q: Why the poses of first two frames are GT pose?

 A: To fix the scale on world coordinate, otherwise the size of the grid is meaningless.
 If the first, the estimated pose will up to a scale.

-2. Q: Does the SfM part works on LLFF?
+3. Q: Does the SfM part works on LLFF?

 A: Yes.
 As shown in Fig 1, the orange/purple line are the loss of BARF/ours on LLFF:Horns, ours method converage much faster than BARF.
 Our method also has comparable result with recent SOTA methods till Mar.
 2023.

 ![Fig1: LLFF:Horns, Ours compares with BARF](./figs/20230330193005.png)